-Property and equipment acquired with the membership interest (Note 10) was allocated based on the fair market value at the date of acquisition.
-Additions to property and equipment are recorded at historical cost or, if donated or impaired, at fair market value at the date of receipt or determination.
+Property and equipment are recorded at historical cost or, if donated or impaired, at fair market value at the date of receipt or determination.
 Expenditures which substantially increase the useful lives of existing assets are capitalized.
 Routine maintenance and repairs are expensed as incurred.
 Depreciation (straight-line method) is provided in amounts sufficient to amortize the cost of the related assets over their estimated useful lives.